kercre123/vicos-oelinux/README.md

 To unlock production robots for development builds, a special OTA file including an ABOOT unlocked to that QSN must be generated.
 Doing so requires a few steps but can be largely automated:

-1. Build a robot-perf-image flavor build.
-2. Download a copy of the MP firmware apq8009-robot-boot.img and apq8009-robot-sysfs.img into `_build/`
+1. You need to have vicos-oelinux checked out as apps_proc inside an APQ8009 non-HLOS repository for the script to work without additional configuration.
+1. Checkout the release/mp-unlock branch
+2. Build robot-factory-image target
-3. `cd ota`
+3. Make an OTA file: `make -C ota`
-4. Resign the boot image with the dev key: `make resign-dev`
+4. Start a robot-perf-image build but cancel when it starts the task queue.
+This is just to change the build flavor parameters for the next step.
-5. `python3 mk_unlock.py -q<qsn> -sm` or `python3 mk_unlock.py -l <file with one QSN per line> -sm`
+5. Make the unlock file: `cd ota` and `python3 mk_unlock.py -q<qsn> -sm` or
+   `python3 mk_unlock.py -l <file with one QSN per line> -sm`

 Note that signing the LK (`-s`) with cause the script to prompt for the signing password and making the OTA file (`-m`) will cause it to prompt for the OTA signing key password.